rustyollie/mallet-replication/final_analysis/README.md

 - `category_plots_ymax`: sets the maximum y-value for the category plots.
 - `min_regression_year`: sets the minimum year of publication for volumes included in regressions.
 - `ternary_figs`: sets the options for the creation of ternary figures.

+### Note on the Categorization Algorithm

+Currently, the parameters for `categories` in the config files are pre-set to match those used in the paper, to allow the entire analysis to run by running `main.py`.
+To replicate the process of selecting categories in its entirety, one would need to take the raw output produced by `categories.py` and imitate the selection process that can be found in the `clusters_qje_r2.xlsx` file in the `final_analysis_input` folder in our [Data For Replication](https://www.dropbox.com/scl/fo/2qg8lv11j41ytjp2ru3k7/AHfF5xuQUVdtFNYKjcwMBa0?rlkey=py6mt8kztk72g8ity4hqlpbqc&st=9d8zn45r&dl=0) repository.

 ## List of Figures and Tables